Complete Inference of Causal Relations between Dynamical Systems: Methods

 The patient underwent subdural strip and grid electrode implantation (AD-TECH Medical Instrument Corp., Racine, WI).
-Subdural electrodes (10 mm intercontact spacing) were implanted with the aid of neuronavigation and fluoroscopy to maximize accuracy\cite{Eross2009} via craniotomy with targets defined by clinical grounds.
+Subdural electrodes ($10\,\mathrm{mm}$ intercontact spacing) were implanted with the aid of neuronavigation and fluoroscopy to maximize accuracy \cite{Eross2009}, via craniotomy with targets defined by clinical grounds.
 Video-EEG monitoring was performed using Brain-Quick System Evolution (Micromed, Mogliano Veneto, Italy).
-All signals were recorded with reference to the skull or mastoid at 1024 Hz sampling rate.
-To identify the electrode locations, the patient received an anatomical T1-weighted MPRAGE MRI before electrode implantation as well as a full head CT scan (1mm slices) after electrode implantation.
-Electrode locations were identified on the postimplantation CT scan using the software BioImage Suite \cite{Duncan2004} (http://www.bioimagesuite.org ).
-These locations were then mapped to the preimplant MRI via an affine transformation derived from coregistering the preimplant and postimplant MRIs and postimplant MRI and CT scans using FLIRT \cite{Jenkinson2001} and the skull-stripping BET 2 algorithm \cite{Smith2002}, both part of the Oxford Centre for Functional MRI of the Brain (FMRIB) software library (FSL: www.fmrib.ox.ac.uk/fsl ).
-The reconstructed pial surface was computed from the preimplantation MRI using FreeSurfer \cite{Dale1999} (http://surfer.-nmr.mgh.harvard.edu/) and the electrode coordinates projected to the pial surface \cite{Dykstra2012} to correct for possible brain shift caused by electrode implantation and surgery.
+All signals were recorded with reference to the skull or mastoid at $1024\,\mathrm{Hz}$ sampling rate.
+To identify the electrode locations, the patient received an anatomical $T1$-weighted MPRAGE MRI before electrode implantation as well as a full head CT scan ($1\,\mathrm{mm}$ slices) after electrode implantation.
+Electrode locations were identified on the postimplantation CT scan using the software BioImage Suite \cite{Duncan2004} (\url{www.bioimagesuite.org}).
+These locations were then mapped to the pre-implant MRI via an affine transformation derived from coregistering the pre-implant and post-implant MRIs and post-implant MRI and CT scans using FLIRT \cite{Jenkinson2001} and the skull-stripping BET 2 algorithm \cite{Smith2002}, both part of the Oxford Centre for Functional MRI of the Brain (FMRIB) software library (FSL: \url{www.fmrib.ox.ac.uk/fsl}).
+The reconstructed pial surface was computed from the pre-implantation MRI using FreeSurfer \cite{Dale1999} (\href{https://surfer.nmr.mgh.harvard.edu}{\nolinkurl{surfer.nmr.mgh.harvard.edu}}) and the electrode coordinates projected to the pial surface \cite{Dykstra2012} to correct for possible brain shift caused by electrode implantation and surgery.
 Intraoperative photographs and ESM were used to corroborate this registration method.
-This pial surface projection method has been shown to produce results that are compatible with the electrode locations in intraoperative photographs (median disagreement of approx. 3 mm, \cite{Dykstra2012}).
+This pial surface projection method has been shown to produce results that are compatible with the electrode locations in intraoperative photographs (median disagreement of approx. $3\,\mathrm{mm}$, \cite{Dykstra2012}).

-{\textit{\textbf{Preprocessing.}}} Extracellular local field potential recordings were preprocessed: CSD was computed (at Fl1, Fl2, iP and Fb), 1-30 Hz Fourier filtering (4th order Butterworth filter) and subsequent rank normalization was carried out on the recordings.
+{\textit{\textbf{Preprocessing.}}} Extracellular local field potential recordings were preprocessed: CSD was computed (at $Fl1, Fl2, iP\text{ and }Fb$), $1$--$30\,\mathrm{Hz}$ Fourier filtering ($4^\text{th}$ order Butterworth filter) and subsequent rank normalization was carried out on the recordings.

 {\textit{\textbf{Model parameters.}}} Embedding delay was set to $\tau=11$ samples (according to PACF) and embedding dimension was set to $D=7$.
 The joint manifold ($J'$) was created with $a=1$.